lane-cuthbert/home/README.md

 # Lane G. Cuthbert
 Welcome!
-This is my personal website where you can see what I'm up to.
+I'm a Ph.D. student at the [University of Massachusetts, Amherst](https://polsci.umass.edu/).
+I study political behavior, focusing on polarization, incivility, and social media.
+You can see what I'm up to on this website.
 I will be adding more information soon.